 For most men who develop osteoporosis, the cause is unknown.
 However, there is a link to the male hormone testosterone, which helps to keep the bones healthy.
 Men continue to produce this hormone into old age, but the risk of osteoporosis is increased in men with low levels of testosterone.

-- the use of certain medications such as oral glucocortoids drugs (used for rheumatoid arthritis)
+- the use of certain medications such as steroids (used for rheumatoid arthritis, asthma and other conditions)

 - alcohol misuse